 Kullu, also known as the 'Valley of Gods', is a beautiful district in the state of Himachal Pradesh.
 The valley earned its nick name because of the belief that it had once been home to many Hindu Gods, Goddesses, and divine souls.
 Situated at a height of 1230 m, on the banks of the Beas river, it is known for its magnificent natural surroundings.

 Originally known as ‘Kul-anti-peetha’, meaning 'the farthest point of the inhabitable world', Kullu also finds mention in great Indian epics like the Mahabharata, the Ramayana as well as the Vishnu Purana.
 Founded by a native of Tripura known as Behangamani Pal, the history of this beautiful hill station dates back to the 1st century.

 It is said that the region was inaccessible until India gained its independence in 1947.
 This beautiful summer destination is encircled by steep hills, deodar forests, rivers and apple orchards and is famous among tourists from all across the world for its natural beauty.
 Apart from this, Kullu is also famous for its ancient forts, religious sites, wildlife sanctuaries and dams.

 One of the popular spots here is the Sultanpur Palace, also known as the Rupi Palace.
 Although the original structure was destroyed in 1905 when India was affected by a severe earthquake, it was reconstructed to its original form.

 The best time to visit this hill station is from March to October.
-To enjoy outdoor activities and sightseeing, the period between March and June are considered to be perfect while the months of October and November are ideal for river Rafting, rock-climbing, hiking, and Trekking.
+To enjoy outdoor activities and sightseeing, the period between March and June is considered to be perfect while the months of October and November are ideal for river Rafting, rock-climbing, hiking and trekking.